 What factors affect the cost of a tiling project?

 Some of the factors that will affect your tile fitting quote include:

-The style, size and quality of the tiles you choose will affect your total tiling costs.
+- Type of tiles – The style, size and quality of the tiles you choose will affect your total tiling costs.
 If you are using a particularly expensive tile, then expect your tiler will more than likely take a little more time so as to treat them carefully and avoid breakages.

 - M2 size of the area being tiled – The size of the area being tiled may have some bearing on cost, but more important is how easy it is to lay tiles.
 If your tiler has to cope with challenging conditions, uneven walls, sloping surfaces, tight spaces, this can cost more.
 Most of the time you’ll be quoted a cost per m2 for tiling, so it’s important to know the area you need to be tiled.

-- Paying your tiler per-metre or per-day – Your tiler may provide a quote in days, rather than metres squares.
+- Paying your tiler per-metre or per-day – Your tiler may provide a quote in days, rather than metres squared.
 Expert tradespeople may be able to lay more tiles per day than others, which may mean the average tiling costs per square metre may be lower.

 Average tiling costs per square metre

 Here are some average tiling costs per square metre for common household tiling jobs.

 Cost to tile a kitchen or bathroom floor

 Bathroom tiling costs are generally the same as kitchen tiling costs when it comes to flooring, with the average floor tiling cost per m2 in the UK being £100 including labour.